 &lt;sup>16 Iran's stock of heavy water has exceeded the JCPOA-required limit of 130 metric tons on two occasions since the P5+1 began implementing the agreement.
 "In both instances, this issue was resolved after Iran shipped out sufficient amounts of material to get back under the limit," the State Department reported in April 2017 (Adherence to and Compliance with Arms Control, Nonproliferation, and Disarmament Agreements and Commitments, Department of State, April 2017).
-For more information, see CRS Report R43333, Iran Nuclear Agreement.
+For more information, see CRS Report R43333, Iran Nuclear Agreement and CRS Report RL34544, Iran's Nuclear Program: Status, by Paul K. Kerr.